Homotopy classes of Newtonian spaces: Introduction

 \section{Introduction}

-Interest in homotopy classes of mappings and energy minimizers arises naturally both in the theory of PDE's -- where certain energy minimizers in homotopy classes provide natural examples of non-uniqueness of some (systems) of partial differential equations (\cite{bre03}) -- and in the study of the geometry of manifolds.
+Interest in homotopy classes of mappings and energy minimizers arises naturally both in the theory of PDE's -- where certain energy minimizers in homotopy classes provide natural examples of non-uniqueness of some systems of partial differential equations (see \cite{bre03}) -- and in the study of the geometry of manifolds.
 Minimizing some energy in a given homotopy class provides one with a well-behaved representative of that class.
 Topological conclusions from the study of harmonic maps in given homotopy classes were drawn, for instance, by R. Schoen and S.T.
 Yau in \cite{sch76, sch79, sch97}.
-For $p$-harmonic maps, connections to higher homotopy groups, as well as to homotopy classes of maps arise, see e.g. \cite{wei98, pig09, ver12}.
+For $p$-harmonic maps (with $1<p<\infty$), connections to higher homotopy groups, as well as to homotopy classes of maps arise, see e.g. \cite{wei98, pig09, ver12}.

 From early on in the work of various authors, such as Eells and Sampson \cite{eel64}, it has been noted that certain methods of obtaining existence results for harmonic maps in homotopy classes are restricted to the setting of non-positively curved target manifolds (see the survey article \cite{eel78} for further discussion).
-This paper is a continuation of that line of research.
-Of course some results, such as in the papers \cite{bur84, whi88} of Burstall and White, have been obtained for the existence, regularity (and, more rarely, uniqueness) of harmonic and $p$-harmonic maps between general Riemannian manifolds, with varying assumptions.
+Some results, such as in the papers \cite{bur84, whi88} of Burstall and White, have been obtained for the existence, regularity (and, more rarely, uniqueness) of harmonic and $p$-harmonic maps between general Riemannian manifolds, with varying assumptions.
 More recently $p$-harmonic maps between general Riemannian manifolds have been studied in \cite{pig09, hol11, ver12} to mention but a few.